asinaeray/Appointment-system/README.md

-# Randevu Sistemi
+# Appointment System

-Bu proje, PHP ve MySQL kullanarak oluşturulmuş basit bir randevu sistemini içermektedir.
-Kullanıcıların randevu alabileceği, randevularını görüntüleyebileceği ve yönetebileceği bir uygulamadır.
+This project is a simple appointment system created using PHP and MySQL.
+It allows users to schedule, view, and manage appointments.

-## Özellikler
+## Features

-- Kullanıcı kaydı ve giriş
+- User registration and login
-- Randevu oluşturma
+- Appointment creation
-- Randevu görüntüleme
+- Appointment viewing
-- Randevu silme
+- Appointment deletion
-- Yönetim paneli (Opsiyonel)
+- Admin panel (Optional)

-## Teknolojiler
+## Technologies

 - PHP
 - MySQL